-German court upholds Galaxy Tab 10.1 ban, Samsung hit with EU investigation over wireless patentsAlex Wagner - Senior News Editor
+German court upholds Galaxy Tab 10.1 ban, Samsung hit with EU investigation over wireless patentsAlex Wagner - Editorial Director of News and Content

 It seems that we can't go more than a few days without hearing more news related to the ongoing legal battle between Apple and Samsung, and today that trend continues.
 A German appeals court has upheld a preliminary injunction against the Samsung Galaxy Tab 10.1, adding that the decision also covers the smaller Galaxy Tab 8.9.
 However, FOSS Patents points out that today's decision was based on German unfair competition laws rather than an Apple design right like an earlier decision.
 The good news for Samsung here is that, due to the uniqueness of Germany's unfair competition laws, today's ruling is unlikely to be repeated in other countries.

 In other Samsung European legal news, the European Commission has announced that it's kicked off a formal investigation into whether or not Samsung has violated EU antitrust rules by attempting to use patents essential to wireless standards against competitors.
 The EU says that Samsung gave a commitment to license these 3G patents on fair, reasonable and non-discriminatory (FRAND) terms back in 1998, so it'll be looking into the situation to determine if, by going after other device makers for alleged patent infringement, Samsung has broken its promise to fairly license the essential patents.